-My strategy has two stages.
+My investing strategy has two stages.
 The first, more resource intensive, stage is to construct a watchlist of the highest quality shares I can find, by making an assessment of their quality entirely independently of their share prices.
-Momentum and value are price based factors and as prices fluctuate a lot I believe better used to time purchases rather than identify which shares to buy.
+Momentum and value are determined by the share price and as these prices fluctuate a lot I believe better used to time purchases rather than identify which shares to buy.

 How to decide whether to put a new share on the watchlist?
 The key underlying problem is to compare the likely extent, certainty and consistency of future growth in profits of a business relative to the others already on my shortlist.
 Before making an overall judgment, I first go through a list of smaller questions to break it down a bit: